zksecurity/stwo-book/src/air-development/additional-examples/index.md

 Checking that a certain field element is zero is a common use case when writing AIRs.
 To do this efficiently, we can use the property of finite fields that a non-zero field element always has a multiplicative inverse.

-For example, in [Figure 2](#fig-is-zero), we want to check that a field element in $\mathbb{F}_5$ is zero.
+For example, in [Figure 2](#fig-is-zero), we want to check whether a field element in $\mathbb{F}_5$ is zero.
 We create a new column that contains the multiplicative inverse of each field element $a_i$.
 We then use the multiplication of the two columns and check whether the result is 0 or 1.
 Note that if the existing column has a zero element, we can insert any value in the new column since the multiplication will always be zero.

 This way, we can create a constraint that uses the `IsZero` condition as part of the constraint, e.g. $(1 - (A(X) \cdot Inv(X))) \cdot (\text{constraint\_1}) + (A(X) \cdot Inv(X)) \cdot (\text{constraint\_2}) = 0$, which checks $\text{constraint\_1}$ if $A(X)$ is 0 and $\text{constraint\_2}$ if $A(X)$ is not 0.